hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam34.md

 I know, I know: China->Rider and Scarlet->Fire in the same show?
 Turns out the Dead actually did it 40 years ago to the day on [12-09-81](https://archive.org/details/gd81-12-09.sbd.clugston.13061.sbeok.shnf).

 Not to say we always need historical approval: our encore started with Blaze On, for our first performance Phish tune.
 The crowd (at least the ones in front) appeared to be delighted.
+Now we actually live up to our name!

 Speaking of Phish/Dead combinations, this show premiered our first HSJ swag: